islandproblem/islandproblem/faq.md

 # FAQ

+## What are the different purposes of the Island Problem?

+The purposes of the Island Problem are:

+- Provide a mental model for thinking about the complete landscape of AGIs interacting on Earth.
+- Recruit people to solve the Island Problem.
+- Gather solutions.

 ## Is the "island" the Earth?

 Not quite.
 It's a bit more abstract.
 The island is all of the physical systems that support human life.
 Some of those systems could be in outer space.